MicrosoftDocs/cpp-docs/docs/c-language/type-cast-conversions.md

  **END Microsoft Specific**

  You can convert an expression to type `void` with a cast, but the resulting expression can be used only where a value is not required.
-An object pointer converted to <strong>void \*</strong> and back to the original type will return to its original value.
+An object pointer converted to **void** <strong>\*</strong> and back to the original type will return to its original value.

 ## See Also
  [Type Conversions](../c-language/type-conversions-c.md)